aces/Loris/modules/api/docs/LorisRESTAPI_v0.0.4-dev.md

 candidate at that visit.
 InstrumentNames are the short names and the forms for them SHOULD all be retrievable through the `project` portion of the API.

+POST accepts data of the same format.
+Any instruments in the Instrument key not currently in the visit test battery will be added to the battery.

-PUT / PATCH / POST are not currently supported for candidate instruments.
+PUT / PATCH are not currently supported for candidate instruments.

 #### 3.3.1 The Candidate Instrument Data